smysnk/github-contrib-art/README.md

 git clone <url>
 ```

-2. **Create a New GitHub Repository**: Instead of forking, create a brand-new repo in your GitHub account.
+2. **Create a New GitHub Repository**: Do not fork, create a brand-new repo in your GitHub account.
+The Contrib Activity graph does not recognize commits to forks unless a PR is created, accepted and merged.

 3. **Change the Remote**: Point your local clone to the new repository: